covid19-data-sharing-study/covid19-data-sharing-study.github.io/index.md

 # Update July 2021

-After a long period of struggling to recruit, I've managed to get an amendedment from my ethics board allowing me to invite people directly to participate, so I'm giving this study a bit of an additional push.
+After a long period of struggling to recruit, I've managed to get an amendment from my ethics board allowing me to invite people directly to participate, so I'm giving this study a bit of an additional push.
 This also will give us the chance to see if subsequent waves have any differences compared to wave one, when this study was launched.

 #  Original post